Greenhouse Gas emissions from energy use – and their consequent impact on climate change – is an important issue for all of us.

 In the UK, the government has signed up to the 2015 Paris Agreement and, in 2020, committed to reducing all greenhouse gas emissions to net zero by 2050 – the devolved administrations all have similar commitments.
 CO₂e means all Greenhouse Gas emissions converted into the equivalent amount of carbon emissions.
 The RNLI has its part to play in helping to achieve this.

 Increasingly legislation is making improving energy efficiency mandatory.
-We have achieved the Energy Saving Opportunities Scheme (ESOS) compliance in the UK and Statutory Instrument 426 (SI 426) compliance in Ireland through measuring and assessing our energy use and identifying opportunities for improvement.
+We’ve achieved Energy Saving Opportunities Scheme (ESOS) compliance in the UK and Statutory Instrument 426 (SI 426) compliance in Ireland, through measuring and assessing our energy use and identifying opportunities for improvement.

 Monitoring our energy consumption

 To ensure we’re managing and using energy as efficiently as we can, we have energy meters and monitors in our larger buildings.
 These help us improve efficiency and reduce our costs.
 They provide a much clearer picture of our energy use and enable more accurate control, maintenance and replacement of our systems.

 Through access to energy data, our managers are able to target energy reductions in their teams.